AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 | Domain Controller  | DC1      | Windows Server 2022 | 192.168.2.2 | Hosts Active Directory Domain Services, DNS and DHCP |
 | Client Workstation | CL1      | Windows 10 Pro      | (DHCP)      | Joined to the AD domain                              |

-My environment was created using VMware Workstation.
+My environment was created using VMware Workstation, but it doesn't depend on any VMware-speficif features.
+I will use VMware tools, but only to allow copy paste between my host and guest OS.
 Internet connectivity is established through a bridged connection to a pfSense router.

+As this lab will be running some networking services, we need to isolate it from the home network.
+This prevents the DHCP service on the domain controller from conflicting with the DHCP service on the ISP router, and ensures that networking services from the lab environment doesn't effect the home network.

+To solve this we’ll need a seperate router to create a new network.
+I'm using a pfSense Netgate router, but any physical or virtual router that's configurable can be used for the same purpose.

+The lab will also use a **bridged connection** to the router, allowing it to access the internet while remaining isolated within it’s own network.
 ![Bridged networking in VMware](./docs/vmware_bridge.png)

-### VMware tools
+## VMware tools
-In order to copy paste PowerShell code between the host machine and the VMs, we need to install VMware tools **from inside each guest OS**.
+In order to copy paste PowerShell code between the host machine and the VMs, we need to install **VMware tools** from inside each guest OS.
 Since installing VMware Tools requires a reboot, we’ll also change the computer’s hostname now, as that change also triggers a restart.
+This will be the first thing we do in the lab:

 ```powershell
 Rename-Computer -NewName "DC1" -Force -PassThru